 - The number of features can be overwhelming for novice users.

 - It can be time-consuming when setting up in a larger environment because of the lack of autodiscovery.

 - A limited number of technologies when it comes to server monitoring.

 The pricing depends on the parts of the product that you will use with the free uptime monitoring for a small number of websites and servers available.
 The infrastructure monitoring starts with the 9 euro per month when billed annually for up to 10 servers, 500MB of logs, and 100K page views for a single site.
 You can buy additional add-ons for a monthly fee.
 You can also go for pure website monitoring or application performance monitoring or so-called “All-in-one” plan, which covers all the features of the platform.

-Open-sourced monitoring tool capable of real-time monitoring large scale enterprises and small companies.
-If you are looking for a solution with a large community, well supported, and free you should look at Zabbix.
-Its multi-system, small footprint agents allow you to gather key performance indicators across your environment and use them as a source for your dashboards and alerts.
-With the template-based setup and auto-discovery you can speed up even the largest setups.
+Zabbix is a free and open-sourced monitoring tool capable of real-time monitoring large scale enterprises and small companies.
+Its multi-system, small footprint agents allow you to gather key performance indicators from servers, virtual machines, network or IoT devices, and other resources, and use them as a source for your dashboards and alerts.
+With the template-based setup and auto-discovery, you can speed up even the largest setups.

 - Multi-system, small footprint agent allowing to gather crucial metrics with support for SNMP and IPMI.